Knight Bachelor (from 1916)

 Victoria Cricket Ground This ground was opened by Dr. W. G. Grace on the 21st June 1897.
 The original pavilion was given to the club by Sir James Agg-Gardner, the well known local benefactor.
 The Cheltenham "Looker-On" reported at the time "the ground is four acres and a half in extent and cost in laying out about seven hundred pounds".
 In 1963 the west end of the ground was sold to finance the existing pavilion.
 Gloucestershire County Cricket Club has used the Victoria Ground for first class fixtures over the years, the most recent being between Gloucestershire and the Indian touring team in May 1986.

-Pavilion, Victoria Cricket Ground, Cheltenham, United Kingdom where he gave the original pavilion to the club
+Pavilion, Victoria Cricket Ground, Cheltenham, United Kingdom where they gave the original pavilion to the club